Tozeur Governorate

 Tozeur (توزر Tauzar) is the westernmost of the 24 governorates (provinces) of Tunisia and as such bordering Algeria.
 It covers an area of 4,719 km2 and has a population of 107,912 (2014 census) making it the least populated province.
 The capital is Tozeur.
+Integrated into the governorate of Gafsa in November 1958, it was restored in April 1980.

 Geography

 The area is of low elevation, particularly its two large dry lakes occupying approximately 45% of its area.
 These are about a third of the Chott el Djerid, the country's largest inland body of water/salt pan and the Chott el Rhasa which has a small portion in Algeria.
 The lowest point is the bottom of the latter, 23 m below mean sea level.
 Tozeur and its airstrip are in the quite narrow strip of land between the two pans.
 Elevations reach above 200 m in the north east extreme being otherwise below 100 m.
 The uplands to the north attract variable winter and early spring relief precipitation and little other rain.
 The area exhibits a hot desert climate (Köppen climate classification BWh) with long, extremely hot summers throughout (see North-south graduation of Tunisian climatic zones) — the patchy and infrequent rainfall in winter is greater than the average for the Sahara Desert of which the area forms part.